openxc/openxc-python/docs/code-generation.rst

 the default :ref:`bit numbering <bit-numbering>` for all messages included in this message set.
 You can override the bit numbering for any particular message or mapping, too.

+``max_raw_can_frequency`` - Set a default value for all buses for this attribute - see the Can Bus section for a description.

 ``raw_can_mode`` - Set a default value for all buses for this attribute - see the Can Bus section for a description.